informalsystems/multisig/README.md

 binary = "gaiad"                # name of binary prefix = "cosmos"               # bech32 prefix
 id = "cosmoshub-4"              # chain-id
-node = "http://localhost:26657" # a synced node - only needed for `tx` and `broadcast` commands
+denom = "uatom"                 # denom used to pay fees node = "http://localhost:26657" # a synced node - only needed for `tx` and `broadcast` commands
 ```